harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/customize-scan-image.md

 - Harness supports the CI and STO images in the [Harness project on GCR](https://console.cloud.google.com/gcr/images/gcr-prod/global/harness).
 You can extend these images to support your own uses cases, but custom images are not supported by Harness.

-- Harness recommends that you add the only the package and files required for your specific use case, and that you thoroughly test and scan your custom images for vulnerabilities and other issues before you deploy them in your production environment.
+- Harness recommends that you add the only the packages and files required for your specific use case, and that you thoroughly test and scan your custom images for vulnerabilities and other issues before you deploy them in your production environment.

+- Harness [updates its public CI and STO images](/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/sto-images) every two weeks.
+It is good practice to rebuild your custom images every month to use the most recent base images.

 ## Workflow description